This article describes enabling Passenger on your domain within the DreamHost panel.

 - Passenger maps the "public" directory to be the document root for your domain/subdomain.

 - If a static HTML file named public/index.html exists, it's then used as the response for requests for the root document (i.e., "/").

-- If you want your application to handle requests for the root document, then you must first remove "public/index.html" (if it exists).
+- If you want your application to handle requests for the root document, you must first remove "public/index.html" (if it exists).

 - By default, Ruby on Rails creates a static public/index.html file.

-Likewise, a file inside the public subdirectory that is named with one of the suffixes recognized by Apache (e.g., public/foo.cgi or public/foo.pl) will be treated as an executable CGI script in the usual Apache fashion.
+Likewise, a file inside the public subdirectory named with one of the suffixes recognized by Apache (e.g., public/foo.cgi or public/foo.pl) will be treated as an executable CGI script in the usual Apache fashion.
 (See CGI for more information.)